zedsuv/RebindConfirmButton/README.md

 # RebindConfirmButton

-Basic tool to add custom keys for Cookie Clicker's confirm prompts.
+Basic tool to rebind Cookie Clicker's confirm prompt key from Enter to a custom key.

-## Current Keybinds

-- `Enter` - Confirm prompts
-- `Space` - Confirm prompts